rackspace/php-opencloud/docs/userguide/Compute/Server.md

 ## List servers

-You can list servers in two different ways: one operation returns an overview for each server (ID, name and links); the other returns detailed information for each server.
+You can list servers in two different ways: one operation returns an _overview_ for each server (ID, name and links), and the other returns _detailed information_ for each server.

 ```php
 // overview